What is TMS?

 TMS Therapy is Not Invasive

 TMS is non-invasive, meaning that it does not involve any anesthesia or sedation, as the patient remains awake and alert during the treatment.
 It is also non-systemic, meaning that it does not circulate in the bloodstream throughout the body.
 Side effects frequently experienced from antidepressant medications (i.e. weight gain, sexual dysfunction, tiredness, etc) do not occur with TMS therapy.
 There is no recovery time either, so patients can drive home afterwards and resume their daily activities.

 TMS Therapy is Effective

-In FDA clinical trials, 2 out of every 3 patients reported remission or a reduction in depression symptoms after completion of TMS Therapy.
-Subsequent studies have consistently shown 3 out of every 4 patients positively responding to TMS.
-What is TMS?
-Learn more about clinical results.
+In FDA clinical trials, 2 out of every 3 patients reported remission or a significant reduction in depression symptoms after completion of TMS Therapy.
+Subsequent studies have consistently shown at least 3 out of every 4 patients positively responding to NeuroStim TMS Therapy.